cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 ### 3. Modify the BirdNET analyze script

+**Updated 4/15/2022: I'm keeping all of this below for posterity, but note that once you have installed BirdNET-Lite and set up a conda environment, now you can use the function [birdnet_run](https://github.com/nationalparkservice/NSNSDAcoustics#running-birdnet-from-rstudio-with-birdnet_run) from the package [NSNSDAcoustics](https://github.com/nationalparkservice/NSNSDAcoustics) instead of proceeding with steps 2, 3, and 4.
+The modified BirdNET 'analyze.py' script described in this section can be installed directly with NSNSDAcoustics.
+It is located [here](https://github.com/nationalparkservice/NSNSDAcoustics/blob/main/inst/reticulate-analyze.py).**

 Before actually running that R script, we need to make a few modifications to BirdNET's `analyze.py` script.
 The `analyze.py` script imports a Python package called `argparse`.
 This package is used toward the end of `analyze.py` in several lines that say `parser.add_argument()` in which the user can input `i`, `o`, `lat`, `lon`, `week`, etc. into the Ubuntu terminal. `argparse` is meant specifically for use through the command line.

 We won't be using the command line to process audio files from RStudio, so we’re going to comment out (or delete) any references to this `parser.add_argument()` code.
 Additionally, we will modify references to the `analyze.py` argument names and feed in our BirdNET arguments through the R script using Reticulate's `py_run_string()` function.